geonetwork/doc/source/user-guide/describing-information/importing-metadata.rst

 To import multiple file at a time, use the MEF format or the import from server options.

-After defining the type of import, configure the other import settings:
+2. After you have defined the type of import, configure the other import settings:

 .. figure:: img/import-form.png